What is graft versus host disease (GvHD)?

 GvHD happens when particular types of white blood cell (T cells) in the donated stem cells or bone marrow attack your own body cells.
 This is because the donated cells (the graft) see your body cells (the host) as foreign and attack them.

-Normally T cells don’t attack our own body cells, because they recognise proteins on the cells called HLA (human leukocyte antigens).
+Normally T cells don’t attack our own body cells, because they recognise proteins on the cells called human leukocyte antigens (HLA).
 We inherit our HLA from our parents.
 Apart from identical twins, HLA is unique to each person.

-Before a stem cell transplant or bone marrow transplant you and your donor have blood tests to check how closely your HLA matches.
+Before a transplant you and your donor have blood tests to check how closely your HLA matches.
 This test is called tissue typing.
 If you and your donor have very similar HLA this lowers the chance of GvHD.
 The more differences there are between your HLA and your donor's, the more likely you are to get GvHD.

 After a transplant your bone marrow starts making new blood cells from the donor stem cells.
 These new blood cells have the donor's HLA pattern.
 They recognise the HLA pattern on your body cells as different (foreign) and may begin to attack some of them.

-It is difficult to say who will develop GvHD after a transplant.
+It is difficult to say exactly who will develop GvHD after a transplant and how bad they will get it.

-- your best available bone marrow donor is still a slight mismatch - your donor will be as close an HLA match as possible
+• your best available donor is still a slight mismatch - your donor will be as close an HLA match as possible

 Types of GvHD